 Written final exam (60 min), Optional homework (40 h), max.
 10 pages, 4 weeks time for completion, submission deadline is announced at the beginning of the semester, bonus points in the examination in case of successful completion), exercise tasks

-Pass the final examination, presence in class, regular work on exercise tasks (no grade)
+Pass the final examination, pass the homework (no grade), presence in class, regular work on exercise tasks (no grade)

 MSc.
 Geoscience

 Prof. Dr. R. Bracke